tolomea/django-data-browser/README.rst

 It is important that the decorated annotation function name and the annotated queryset field name match.

-It is necessary for the top level of the annotation to have ``output_field`` set so the Data Browser can tell what type of data it will produce.
+Sometimes it is necessary for the top level of the annotation to have ``output_field`` set so the Data Browser can tell what type of data it will produce.
+When this is necessary you will get an error to that effect.

 The helpers will automatically deal with the ``admin_order_field`` and ``boolean`` properties and ``readonly_fields``, reducing the boiler plate involved in using annotations in the admin.